 Kevin has developed a sales process and training program for Willory’s sales and account management team to ensure that each member is able to overcome weaknesses and develop them into strengths.

 “Kevin has been instrumental in helping me focus on the right and most effective sales tasks and develop winning strategies,” explains Bob Haas, sales manager for Willory.
 “We get together regularly to talk about sales in general and specific challenges I may be having.
 It’s fair to say that without his assistance I wouldn’t be on track to sell 150% of quota this year.”

-“Kevin has helped me develop processes, create clarity, and to hold myself accountable to make sure key items of business are getting done,” explains John Bernatovicz.
+“Kevin has helped me develop processes, create clarity, and to hold myself accountable to make sure key items of business are getting done,” explains John Bernatovicz, founder of Willory.

 Finally, Kevin has been instrumental with team development, assisting with all training initiatives – including developing a plan and roadmap – and leading the management training for company leaders.

-“Kevin’s training efforts have helped create a more effective, cohesive, and collaborative team,” explains Angie Williams, Willory’s HR Operations Manager.
+“Kevin’s training efforts have helped create a more effective, cohesive, and collaborative team,” explains Angie Williams, Willory’s past HR operations manager.
 “He’s helped design the curriculum and made us all more effective communicators.”

-Don Balla runs the employee benefits business unit for Simpson & McCrady in Pittsburgh.
-Keylan provided sales training for Don’s sales team of five to help the group understand a better sales process.
+Don Balla was the head of the employee benefits business unit for Simpson & McCrady in Pittsburgh for 13 years, before leaving to become Senior VP, Partner at The Alera Group, Pittsburgh office.
+During his time at Simpson & McCrady, Keylan provided sales training for Don’s sales team of five benefit producers to help the group transform through a better sales process.

 The process introduced a philosophy for the Simpson & McCrady team that eliminated extraneous quotes (tire kickers) and focused only on candidates who held a mutual interest in working with Simpson & McCrady.